sujalshelke/FinancialBotLLM/README.md

 ● Understand and apply web scraping techniques to gather financial data.
 ● Integrate LLMs with VectorDB for optimized data querying and retrieval.
 ● Fine-tune LLMs for specialized financial queries to enhance response accuracy.
-● Develop an interactive, user-friendly interface with Streamlit to facilitate chatbot interactions.
+● Develop an interactive, user-friendly interface with Gradio to facilitate chatbot interactions.

 ## Milestones